jmackraz/baker-house/README.rst

   **STATUS:** Working

-hub/
+house_hub.py
   Small RESTful service based on Pyramid and Cornice.
 It uses <name here> python package to control Onkyo/Integra receivers.

+  Start the service (currently hardcoded to waitress) by executing this file as a script.

   **STATUS:** Working as a service, with Colander schema validation.
-Omits an OpenAPI 2.0 JSON definition (that's not very useful).
+Emits an OpenAPI 2.0 JSON definition (that's not very useful).
   Ready to plug in the first couple of calls to actually control my receiver.

 setup_environment_template.sh